Anonymous Gambling Self-Check

 Quick, private, and 100% anonymous.
 Nothing is saved or shared.

 The Anonymous Gambling Self-Check is a short awareness test designed to help you reflect on your gambling habits.
 It is completely private and takes less than two minutes to complete.
-Your answers are not stored, tracked, or shared with anyone — the results are for your eyes only.
+Your answers are not stored, tracked, or shared with anyone and the results are for your eyes only.

 How This Self-Check Works